-Date: School Name : Completed By /: Title: AT-RISK STUDENTS 1a Curriculum Number of students with IEPs receiving academic services Provide a link to the scope and sequence for ELA, Math, & Science including each grade Number of students with IEPs rec level.
-Provide a brief description of how the school Number of students declassified from special education last year has vetted the curriculum to fully align with the Nevada Academic Content Standards Number of students who are English language learners Provide a brief description of the way the school's education program as advertised is implemented within the school and how the SPCSA evaluation team will see these features during the on-site evaluation portion.
+Date: School Name : Completed By y: Title: AT-RISK STUDENTS 1a Curriculum Provide a link to the scope and sequence for ELA, Math, & Science including each grade Number of students with IEPs rec level.
+Number of students declassified Provide a brief description of how the school has vetted the curriculum to fully align with the Nevada Academic Content Standards Number of students who are Eng lish language learners Provide a brief description of the way the school's education program as advertised is implemented within the school and how the SPCSA evaluation team will see these features during the on-site evaluation portion.
 3a Governance Requirements Provide a description of how the school's board provides oversight of the Education Service Provider, (EMO, CMO) if a service provider is employed by the board.
 Last Year This Year 5b Health and Safety Requirements Provide a description of how the school maintains a safe and clean facility.
 Explain the way routine safety drills are conducted Do students have access to Safe Voice and other mental health supports if needed?
 Total Days of Instruction last year Average daily attendance rate

-1 PREVIOUS SITE EVALAUTIONS Using the most recent site evaluation report, provide answers to the following questions: provide disweis to the following questions.
-1. How well have the school leaders and staff been able to act on the previous recommendations ?
-Number of in-school suspensions 2.
-What evidence can you provide that previous recommendations have been acted upon?
-Number of out-of-school suspensions 3.
-Does the school's leadership team feel that the school requires more time to complete the recommended items?
+PREVIOUS SITE EVALAUTIONS Using the most recent site evaluation report, provide answers to the following questions: How well have the school leaders and staff been able to act on the previous recommendations?
+Number of in-school suspensions What evidence can you provide that previous recommendations have been acted upon?
+Number of out-of-school suspensions Does the school's leadership team feel that the school requires more time to complete the recommended items?
 If so, please explain.
 Number of expulsions 4.
 Is there anything the school team would like to highlight or have the SPCSA team observe during the site evaluation?
-FACULTY RETENTION Number of students on waitlist from last spring's lottery Number of teachers who were ter year minated during this school Grades in which the school enrolls new students Number of vacant instructional p ositions
+FACULTY RETENTION Number of students on waitlist from last spring's lottery Number of teachers who were terminated during this school year Grades in which the school enrolls new students Number of vacant instructional po sitions